DINING

 A MENU THIS MONTH

-Menu for May
+Menu

 Executive Chef

-Koichi Honda
+本多 光一 Koichi Honda

-Furthermore, this area is characterized by fertile soil blessed by volcanic activity unique to this land.
-In addition to these unique local blessings, through dialogue with producers, we deepen our understanding of the roots of ingredients and expand our culinary ideas.
+The area is also characterized by fertile soil due to volcanic blessings unique to this region.
+In addition to these rich local blessings,

 Isahaya City, Nagasaki Prefecture